-QCOs may file a petition for either an injunction or an order for necessary measures to be taken concerning the unjust acts of business operators listed under the relevant acts (see question 1 for the relevant acts).
+QCOs may file a petition for either an injunction or an order for necessary measures to be taken concerning the unjust acts of business operators listed under the relevant acts.
 For instance, under the relevant acts, acts of business operators that constitute unjust solicitation, entering into contracts that include clauses that are considered to be unreasonable, and providing representations that are considered to be false or exaggerated, may be subject to a QCO action.

-${\bf Specified\ qualified\ consumer\ organisation\ actions}$

-Claim limitations
+Specified qualified consumer organisation actions Claim limitations